tranek/GASDocumentation/README.md

 <a name="concepts-p-npp"></a>
 #### 3.10.5 Network Prediction Plugin
 Epic recently started an initiative to replace the `CharacterMovementComponent` with a new `Network Prediction` plugin.
 This plugin is still in its very early stages but is available to very early access on the Unreal Engine GitHub.
-Epic mentioned that they would like to have the plugin working by the end of 2019 but that is not a hard deadline, just a goal.
 It's too soon to tell which future version of the Engine that it will make its experimental beta debut in.

-Hopefully this will fix the broken prediction in [`RootMotionSource` `AbilityTasks`](#concepts-at-rms).

 **[⬆ Back to Top](#table-of-contents)**